Recommendations

 Billboards come to life.
 Eddie Camphor and his "wioleen" player Rub-Him-Off do a song and dance to "Merrily We Roll Along" with new lyrics.
 A dancer on a Cuban tourism poster does a dance.
 Pancho's Tamales sing in Spanish; the Old Maid cleanser girls dance.
 Some Russian Rye bread dances to a Russian arrangement.
 The penguins for Old Colds cigarettes dance and skate, too.
 Two union suits do a dance, with their drop panel beating time on washtubs, as a set of lingerie dances and a Jell-O mold shakes.
 The My Ami chick goes after the worm in an apple, but catches the hose of an air pump instead and gets inflated.
 A cat comes after the chick.
 The bellhop for Philmore cigarettes calls out the support: A Police Chief gasoline car, the RCA dog (fake brand not visible), and finally the arm and hammer from a baking soda poster which clubs the cat on the head.

-The influence of Friz Freleng in Billboard Frolics can be felt in the way modern Animation films handle cult status.
+The influence of Friz Freleng in Billboard Frolics can be felt in the way modern Family films handle cult status.
 From the specific lighting choices to the pacing, this 1935 release set a high bar for atmospheric immersion.

 View Details